E61: The secret behind the chrome cylinder head - Deep Dive

 Frequently Asked Questions about the E61 Brew Group

-Why does the E61 take so long to heat up?The massive brass head (4 – 5 kg) must reach full operating temperature.
+Why does the E61 take so long to heat up?The massive brass head (4 – 5 kg) must fully reach operating temperature.
 This takes 20 to 30 minutes.
 The advantage: once hot, the E61 maintains an extremely stable temperature – even with several shots in a row.
 Many owners use a timer so that the machine preheats automatically in the morning.

 Is the E61 suitable for beginners?Yes.
 The mechanical pre-infusion generously forgives minor errors in tamping and grind size.
 The gentle pressure build-up compensates for slight irregularities in the puck.
 This makes the E61 a forgiving platform – especially if you are still fine-tuning your workflow.